Skip to main content

 Journal Article

-We document directly for the first time how major river floods connect to the deep-sea, by analysing the longest runout sediment flows (of any type) yet measured in action.
-These seafloor turbidity currents originated from the Congo River-mouth, with...
+Here we show how major rivers can efficiently connect to the deep-sea, by analysing the longest runout sediment flows (of any type) yet measured in action on Earth.
+These seafloor turbidity currents originated from the Congo River-mouth, with one flo...
 Read More about Longest sediment flows yet measured show how major rivers connect efficiently to deep sea.